ScientificClubofESI/OrdreMissionGen/README.md

 # OrdreMissionGen
-A WPF C# desktop that generates and saves a word document filled from a form for the general secretary at our school
+A WPF C# desktop that generates and saves a word document filled from a form for the general secretary at my school